Trusted WordPress tutorials, when you need them most.

 How to force-pin images in WordPress

 Next, you can type in a default Pinterest title and description.
-This can help optimize your site for SEO, so it’s a good idea to include relevant keywords wherever possible.
+Similar to WordPress alt text and image titles, this can help optimize your site for the search engines.

 However, keep in mind that Pinterest users will see the title and description when they are scrolling through their feed, so you’ll also want to make this information eye-catching.